Surue/NekoEngine/README.md

  - RayCasting
  - Explosion effect

- To do so, every files in common/physics can and must be modified.
+ To do so, every files in externals/physics can and must be modified.
 You can also create your own files.

 Every test in test_physics must succeed and a custom test must be created to display a specific feature of the physics engine.

+## Tests
+You can find the google tests in test/test_physics.cpp, they cover vector, matrix and aabb.

+Here is the list of individual test that can be access through the main project physics_engine.
+### 01 Rigidbody Gravity
+This test instantiate one rigidbody in the center of the windows with a body.
+The expected result is that the body should fall down.

 ## Update the repo
 To update the repos you must add an upstream with this repos https://github.com/Surue/NekoEngine